 District of Gunghalin, Canberra, ACT

-The Gungahlin house market continues to register good capital growth in both houses and units as construction and transport projects roll out.
+The Gungahlin house market continues to register good capital growth in both houses and units as infrastructure and other construction projects roll out.

 Low vacancies and good rental yields add to the area’s appeal for investors, at a time when the Canberra market overall is showing signs of strong growth.

 This report covers the suburbs of Amaroo, Bonner, Casey, Crace, Forde, Franklin, Gungahlin, Harrison, Ngunnawal, Nicholls and Palmerston.